Reverend Cindy Crane – LOPPW Director

 Reverend Cindy Crane began her position as LOPPW Director on January 9, 2014.
 She has 10 years of experience as a parish pastor and also spent several years managing secular nonprofits.
 Rev. Crane brings experience in statewide advocacy and building relationships with community leaders and government officials.

-Evan Sadlon was an intern the summer of 2020 before his senior year at the University of Wisconsin-Madison.
-He is double majoring in History and Religious Studies, while also obtaining a certificate in Political Science.
+Evan Sadlon served as LOPPW’s 2020 summer intern before his senior year at the University of Wisconsin-Madison.
+Evan is double majoring in History and Religious Studies with certificate in Political Science.
 His post-graduation aspirations include attending law school and beginning a career in public service.
 His focus with LOPPW was on Care for God’s Creation.
 Evan was with us during the pandemic and was our first intern to work remotely.